 Even a relatively simple card game involving two players and a 52 pack of cards can create significant complexity.
-More precisely, there are 3.16 x 1017 potential game states in this poker game (Bowling et al., 2015).
-Humans must initially simplify complex problems to learn and improve their performance (Dreyfus & Dreyfus, 1986).
-We use simple “heuristics” even for problems much simpler than this poker game (Gigerenzer, Todd, & the ABC Research Group, 1999; Hertwig, Hoffrage, & the ABC Research Group, 2013).
-Poker theorists suggest two relevant simplifying principles: aggression and information hiding (Chen & Ankenman, 2006).
+More precisely, there are 3.16 × 1017 potential game states in this poker game (Bowling et al., 2015).
+Humans must initially simplify complex problems to learn and improve their performance (Dreyfus and Dreyfus, 1986).
+We use simple “heuristics” even for problems much simpler than this poker game (Gigerenzer et al., 1999; Hertwig et al., 2013).
+Poker theorists suggest two relevant simplifying principles: aggression and information hiding (Chen and Ankenman, 2006).
 It is generally better to be aggressive by raising the stakes, rather than equalling the stakes by calling.
 It is generally better to hide information by playing many hands the same way, rather than having a unique strategy for specific hands.

 Here is a simple strategy as the first player on the first round reflecting these principles (this situation is both important and relatively simple to analyze).
 This player can play any individual hand by folding (putting no more money in, and immediately forfeiting the hand), calling (equalling the bet), or by raising (doubling the bet).
 The strategy involves finding a single threshold point: All hands weaker than this are folded, and those stronger are played by raising (raise-or-fold).
 Calling, as a potential strategy, is never considered (on the initial first round decision; calling might be done later on).
 Now, the first player's first round strategy must specify play in one additional scenario.
 If the second player re-raises, then the first player is revisited with the fold, call, raise trilemma.
 (If the second player folds the hand immediately ends; if the second player calls play moves onto the second round.)
 In this case folding is inadvisable from a risk-reward perspective (Sklansky, 1999).
 A similar argument means raising accomplishes little (because a skilled second player will never fold).
 Therefore, always-calling is the recommended simple strategy (information hiding trumps aggression in this instance where the principles conflict).
 So the first player should raise-or-fold (based on initial hand strength), and then always-call.
 The entire first round strategy boils down to a single hand: The worst hand worth raising.
 An effective strategy could not be simpler.